Frequently Asked Questions

 What certification do the coaches have?

-Amateur football coaches are now required to get “Safe Contact trained” in the latest safe blocking and tackling techniques.
+Amateur football coaches are required to get “Safe Contact trained” in the latest safe blocking and tackling techniques.

 The CDMFA also requires that each Head Coach have completed the NCCP program for Level 1 Technical and Level 1 (old system) or Part A (new system) Theory.
 Each club has their own specific policies on additional certification or parent coaching.
-Midget coaching staffs will require all coaches to be level 1 or in the process or acquiring level.
+U19 (Midget) coaching staffs will require all coaches to be level 1 or in the process or acquiring level.

 Please ensure that you ask your club for clarification on their policies.